Semiparametric Triple Difference Estimators: Problem Setting

 \subsection{Repeated Cross-Sections Setting}

-When repeated cross-sectional data is available, we denote by $T\in\{0,1\}$ the collection time of samples, where $T=0$ and $T=1$ correspond to pre- and post-treatment periods, respectively.
+In this setting, cross-sectional data are available at two time points.
+We denote by $T\in\{0,1\}$ the (random) collection time of samples, where $T=0$ and $T=1$ correspond to pre- and post-treatment periods, respectively.
 Let $Y$ denote the observed outcome variable, and $Y^{(0)}, Y^{(1)}\in\mathbb{R}$ represent the potential outcomes under control and treatment, respectively.
 The treatment is administered to all units indicated by $(G=1,D=1,T=1)$, that is, the eligible group in the target domain at time $T=1$.
 We observe i.i.d. samples $\{O_i=(G,D,T,X,Y)_i\}_{i=1}^n$.
 Note that unlike most work in the literature, we do not require the no compositional changes assumption, which requires $p(X,G,D\mid T=0)=p(X,G,D\mid T=1)$.
 The parameter of interest is defined as

-which is the counterpart of ATT in the target domain defined in the panel data setting.
+which is the ATT in the target domain.